Coverbase

 How often do you learn about vendor incidents before they impact you?

-Only 40% say they reliably find out before impact.
+Only 40% say they find out reliably before impact (often + almost always combined).
 Everyone else is getting surprised at least half the time.

 Example chart